 Key ingredient notes and substitutions

-Milk - We prefer using full fat milk (whole milk) for an extra creamy pudding, but you can replace it with semi-skimmed milk.
+We prefer using full-fat milk (whole milk) for an extra creamy pudding, but you can replace it with semi-skimmed milk.

-Make your own ground rice at home by whizzing rice grains in a food processor, or coffee grinder, until you have a sand-like consistency.
-This is the traditional way of making Firni after all.
+You can make your own ground rice at home by whizzing rice grains in a food processor, or coffee grinder until you have a sand-like consistency.

-Pistachios - You can replace this with other nuts of your choosing likes almonds and cashews.
+Can be substituted with other nuts of your choosing, like almonds and cashews.

 Equipment

-You will need a medium-large saucepan.
-We love using a heavy-bottomed pan for making this rice pudding.
-It gives a good even heat and is ideal for slow cooking over a low heat.
+Medium-large saucepan.
+We love using a heavy-bottomed pan, like a cast iron pot, for making this rice pudding.
+It gives a good even heat and is ideal for slow cooking over low heat.

 You will also need a whisk.